readium/webpub-manifest/README.md

 Context documents are all defined and listed in the [Context Documents registry](contexts/).

-The Readium Web Publication Manifest has a single requirement in terms of metadata: all publications must contain at least a `title` in its `metadata`.
+The Readium Web Publication Manifest has a single requirement in terms of metadata: all publications must contain at least a `title` in their `metadata`.

 ```json
 "metadata": {